Strong Swiss franc forces Reformed church group out

 The Reformed church movement has had offices in Geneva since 1948, when the World Council of Churches representing 349 Protestant, Orthodox and Anglican churches opened there.

-Visiting a synod of Germany's main Protestant church association on Monday, Chancellor Angela Merkel said the WCRC decision "highlights the positive church-state relations in our country, which is noticed and recognized internationally".
+Visiting a synod of Germany's main Protestant church association on Monday, Chancellor Angela Merkel said the WCRC decision "highlights the positive church-state relations in our country, which is noticed and recognised internationally".

 With about 2.2 billion adherents, Christianity is the world's largest faith.
 The Roman Catholic Church accounts for 1.2 billion of that total, followed by the Orthodox with over 250 million members and Baptists with around 90 million.